Zeromix9/HideandSeekMW2/README.md

 This is the Hide and Seek Mod for MW2, which was created by ZXZ, which I edited a bit.
 It also contains a mapvote mod/plugin.

-Don´t forget, that you need to change the gametype to Search and Destroy!
+Don´t forget, that the gametype has to be Search and Destroy!

 Changelog: